RaghuveerRao/Predictive-Recommendation/README.md

 ![Recommendation differences](https://github.com/RaghuveerRao/Predictive-Recommendation/raw/master/image/recc.JPG)

+## Steps and Instructions

+### Data files
+Raw data files can be obtained from Kaggle at the following link.
+Because of license constraints we have not directly uploaded our data on github, but the data is available for free from kaggle at this link: https://www.kaggle.com/c/instacart-market-basket-analysis/data

 ### Feature Engineering
 Our recommender system is different from traditional ones in the aspect of capturing time-based features.
 Hence, four kinds of features are taken into consideration before implementing our machine learning models: user related features, item related features, user x item related features and time-related features.
 Feature engineering code is available in Data Preparation.ipynb